m-allanson/codemod-lodash-requires/README.md

 # Getting started

 - Install jscodeshift: `npm i -g jscodeshift`
-- Check output with a dry run, where `<PATH>` is the path to files you want to transform: `jscodeshift --dry-run --print -t ./transforms/full-import-to-single-method-require.js <PATH>`
+- Check output with a dry run, where `<PATH>` is the path to files you want to transform: `jscodeshift --dry --print -t ./transforms/full-import-to-single-method-require.js <PATH>`
 - Run the transformation.
 Note this will modify files at `<PATH>`.
 Ensure you have backups. `jscodeshift -t ./transforms/full-import-to-single-method-require.js <PATH>`